IkigaiLabsETH/satoshis/README.md

 🚀 **Outperform Bitcoin.
 Every Day.**

-> GROK420 is your daily edge: the only crypto intelligence platform built to help you find assets that beat BTC—automatically.
+> GROK420 is built to help you find assets that beat BTC—automatically.

 ---